Elbow replacement - dischargeTotal elbow arthroplasty - discharge; Endoprosthetic elbow replacement - discharge

-Thesurgeon made an incision (cut) in the back of your upper or lower arm and removeddamaged tissue and parts of the bones.
-The surgeon then put in theartificial joint in place and closed with sutures (stitches).
+The surgeon made a cut (incision) in the back of your upper or lower arm and removed damaged tissue and parts of the bones.
+The surgeon then put the artificial joint in place and closed the skin with sutures (stitches).

 What to Expect at Home

-Your elbow area may feel warm and tender for 2-4 weeks after surgery.
+Your elbow area may feel warm and tender for 2 to 4 weeks after surgery.
 The swelling should go down during this time.

-You will need help with every choressuch as shopping, bathing, making meals, and houseworkfor up to 6 weeks.
-You may want to make some changes around your homeso it is easier for you to take care of yourself.
+You will need help with chores such as shopping, bathing, making meals, and housework for up to 6 weeks.
+You may want to make some changes around your home so it is easier for you to take care of yourself.

-You will need to wait4-6 weeks before you can drive.
-Your doctor or physical therapist will tell you when it is okay.
+You will need to wait 4 to 6 weeks before you can drive.
+Your surgeon or physical therapist will tell you when it is ok.

 You may be able to start using your elbow as soon as 12 weeks after surgery.
 Full recovery can take up to a year.

-The amount you can use your arm and when you can start using it will depend on the condition of your elbow.
-Be sure to ask your doctor what limits you may have.
+How much you can use your arm and when you can start using it will depend on the condition of your elbow.
+Be sure to ask the surgeon what limits you may have.

-- Ask your doctor if you can begin to increase your movement in your elbow by gently opening and closing your elbow joint.
-(If you have pain or problems with your incision when you do this exercise, you may be bending the elbow too much and need to stop.
+- Before starting physical therapy, ask your surgeon if you should begin to increase movement in your elbow by gently bending it back and forth.
+If you have pain or problems with your incision when you do this, you may be bending the elbow too much and need to stop.

-- Do not lift anything heavier than 1-2 pounds when you do your exercises.
-Ask your doctor or physical therapist how much you can lift.
+- Ask your surgeon or physical therapist how much weight you can lift.

 - You may also need to do shoulder and spine range-of-motion exercises.

 By 12 weeks, you should be able to lift more weight.
-Ask your doctor what other activities you can do at this point.
+Ask your surgeon or physical therapist what other activities you can do at this point.

 Make sure you know the proper way to use your elbow before you start any activity or move your arm for any reason.
-Ask your doctor if you can:
+Ask your surgeon or physical therapist if you can:

 The stitches on your wound will be removed about 1 week after surgery.
-Keep your incision and the dressing clean and dryfor 2 weeks.
+Keep the dressing (bandage) over your wound clean and dry.
 You may change the dressing every day if you like.

-Do NOT shower until after your follow-up appointment with your doctor.
+- DO NOT shower until after your follow-up appointment with your doctor.
 Your doctor will tell you when you can begin taking showers.
 When you do start showering again, let the water run over the incision, but do not let the water beat down on it.
-Do NOT scrub.
-Wash your incision gently and pat it dry.
+DO NOT scrub.

-Do NOT soak the wound in a bathtub, hot tub, or swimming pool for at least the first 3 weeks.
+- DO NOT soak the wound in a bathtub, hot tub, or swimming pool for at least the first 3 weeks.

 Your doctor will give you a prescription for pain medicine.
 Get it filled when you go home so that you have it when you need it.
-Take your pain medicine when you start having pain.
+Take the pain medicine when you start having pain.
 Waiting too long to take it allows the pain to get worse than it should.

 When to Call the Doctor